Modelling Population-Level Hes1 Dynamics: Insights from a Multi-Framework Approach: Models

 We propose the parameters as given in \tabref{parameters}.
-Since both the timings of the entire process with oscillations of periods $\sim$ 2--3 hours \cite{Hirata2002OscillatoryLoop}, as well as most parameter values are available for mouse embryonal cell lines, our overall calculations are based on these timings for mouse development.
+Since both the timings of the entire process with \review{oscillations of periods $\sim$ 2--3 hours \cite{Imayoshi2013, Marinopoulou2021hes1neurons}}, as well as most parameter values are available for mouse embryonal cell lines, our overall calculations are based on these timings for mouse development.
 For the degradation rates $\mu_i$ we rely on the half-lifes for the associated components except for $D$ and $N$ which, as previously mentioned in \S\ref{sec:word_model}, become inactive upon contact made by signalling due to proteolytic cleavage of the Notch receptor.
-Thus, we assume that $80\%$ of both proteins are used while $20\%$ are free and can be degraded, c.f.~\tabref{parameters}.
+Thus, we assume that $80\%$ of both proteins are used while $20\%$ are free and can be degraded, \review{i.e., that the measured degradation rates are those of the $20\%$ free transmembrane proteins, thus, causing the actual degradation rates to increase fivefold,} cf.~\tabref{parameters}.
 One element deciding system behaviour is the choice of the Hill coefficients $k$ and $h$.
-We require both $k,h \in \mathbb{N}^+$ and choose $k=1$ and $h=4$ as these are the minimum values which we have found are necessary to realistically capture oscillations.
-Similarly, we choose $K_M$ and $K_n$ to fit overall system behaviour and do not consider perturbations for these values as the system is underdetermined.
-Given degradation rates and with fixed Hill functions, our activation rates $\alpha_i$ follow by fitting to the relative amounts of each component as found in \cite{Huang2023paxdb}.
+We require both $k,h \in \mathbb{N}^+$ and choose $k = 1$ and $h = 4$ as these are the minimum values which we have found are necessary to realistically capture oscillations. \review{Similarly, we choose the Hill-function dissociation constants $K_M$ and $K_n$ to match the overall system behaviour, as these primarily influence the oscillation period and number of oscillations.
+Since the system is underdetermined, we do not account for perturbations in these values.} Given degradation rates and with fixed Hill functions, our activation rates $\alpha_i$ follow by fitting to the relative amounts of each component as found in \cite{Huang2023paxdb}.
 The uncertainty of these activation rates are found by a straightforward Monte Carlo approach, using the independent perturbations in \tabref{parameters} and assuming $5\%$ noise for the concentrations.
-For more information about this, see Appendix~\ref{sec:parameters}.
+For more information about this, see Appendix~\ref{app:parameters}.
 The resulting typical dynamics of the model are shown in \figref{constituents_comparison}.

 For improved ability to analyse the system, we assume quasi-steady states for three of the five states to find a reduced ODE system.
 Depending on the reduction we choose, we find either equations of type 1,